올림포스 영어독해기본1 10강 변형

 Such voluntary restraints may serve to slow ____ the social development of shy or anxious infants if these tendencies are maintained throughout their childhood years.

-When an infant is frightened it always seeks out its mother for protection and safety, and all exploratory and play activity stops until the ____ has been sufficiently comforted and reassured by its attachment object.
+When an infant is frightened it always seeks out its mother for protection and safety, and all exploratory and play activity ____ until the infant has been sufficiently comforted and reassured by its attachment object.

 1 사회적 유대를 형성하는 대상의 범위

-Even if inanimate objects don’t have a distinct personality, many of us still attribute certain human characteristics to non-human objects or beings, such as pets, dolls or ____ cars and memorabilia.
+____ if inanimate objects don’t have a distinct personality, many of us still attribute certain human characteristics to non-human objects or beings, such as pets, dolls or even cars and memorabilia.

 2 교제를 추구하는 인간